-SS 234 Adapted Physical Education, Sport and Recreation
+SS 234 Adapted Physical Education, Sport and Recreation This course will provide information regarding needs, characters and trends in

 This course will provide information regarding needs, characters and trends in physical education, recreation and sporting activities to people with disabilities.
 Introduction in application of methods for adapting activities and programs to accommodate people with disabilities.
 This course will examine effective strategies and field experiences.
 Offered annually in the spring semester